armenkarakashian/TrOcr-Number-Line-Fraction-Recognition/README.md

 Example images are not available for testing, but to read fractions from a number line, format images as seen in the data preparation section and provide ground truth and image paths in a .csv file.
 More information about .csv formatting is in the evaluate_model.py file.

-You may download the model from [here](https://drive.google.com/file/d/1ofcGgBAEHkxS5Zif7y7Pp73jOoz-23f6/view).
+You may download a zip of the model from [here](https://drive.google.com/file/d/1ofcGgBAEHkxS5Zif7y7Pp73jOoz-23f6/view).
 From this zip, move model.safetensors and optimizer.pt into the main directory and use evaluate_model.py to test out the model.

 ## Project Steps